Austin6868/rpg-game-project/README.md

 This project is consisted of 3 phases, Phase 1, Phase 2 and Phase 3, all done through the span of 3 months.

 Objected-oriented programming is applied to this project, concepts such as Singleton as well as different features in Unity.

+Files:
+- "Rqeuirements" file is to show the requirements of each of the three phases.
+- "Evaluations" file is to show the evaluation of each phase of the project.
+- "Software_Structures" consists of UML diagrams for all the key functionalities in the software.